International Advisory Board (IAB)

-- The Mission of the IAB is to help promote the MIR internationally as a privately funded historical museum, a testimony of the ideas, values and resulting impact of the Protestant Reformation in the world today.
+- The IAB’s mission is to help promote the Museum internationally as a privately funded historical museum that raises awareness of the ideas, values and impact of the Protestant Reformation in the world today.

-- The IAB shall advise and support the MIR in its communication, marketing and fundraising activities at the international level.
+- The IAB advises and supports the Museum in its communications, marketing and fundraising activities at the international level.

 - The IAB is a network of members with shared values.

-The International Museum of the Reformation was created in 2005 without the support of public funds.
-Its existence relies exclusively on private donors, whose generous support is the Museum’s lifeline.
+The Museum was created in 2005 without any public funding.
+It continues to rely exclusively on private donors, whose generous support is the Museum’s lifeline.

-Donations to the International Museum of the Reformation can be made to the museum capital account:
+Donations to the Museum can be made to the following account:

 IBAN: CH51 0078 8000 S325 7065 8